 Benchmark's DAC1 family of D/A converters have been the reference to which other converters have been compared.
 It is rare to find a converter review that does not draw comparisons to the DAC1.
 The DAC1 has been the best-selling 2-channel reference-quality converter and is in daily use at many of the finest recording studios and mastering rooms.
 DAC1 converters are also enjoyed by thousands of audiophiles.
 Benchmark has raised the bar ... the DAC2 defines a new reference.

-DAC2 converters deliver outstanding musical detail and precise stereo imaging.
-They employ an advanced high-headroom digital filter design, and a new high-sample-rate Asynchronous USB Audio interface.
+The DAC2 delivers outstanding musical detail and precise stereo imaging.
+It employs an advanced high-headroom digital filter design, and a new high-sample-rate Asynchronous USB Audio interface.
 All inputs are fully isolated from interface jitter by Benchmark's new UltraLock2™ jitter attenuation system.

 When Benchmark's professional converters are used in hi-fi applications, studio-quality sound can be enjoyed in a home environment.
 Enjoy pure music without any coloration from the electronics.
 Hear the music exactly the way it was heard in the studio, and exactly the way the artists intended.

 Discover the natural, uncolored, analog sound of the DAC2.